-DUE DATES: Students must upload their power points to Canvas by 11:59 pm, 4/20 (Sunday) and present their work to the class on either 4/21 (Monday) or 4/23 (Wednesday).
+DUE DATES: Students must present their work to the class on either 4/21 (Monday) or 4/23 (Wednesday).
+Students must also upload their power points to Canvas by 11:59 pm, 4/25 (Friday).
 Every student must upload a PowerPoint slide deck.
 Students on the same team will upload identical PowerPoint slide decks.